CHEOW LAN LAKE – 1 NIGHT, 1.5 DAY EXCURSION

 AND TO OUR SURPRISE

 We all sat together on a long table, there was about twenty of us from a variety of places.
-Who all seemed pleasant and excited to be there.
-They provided us with a Thai meal which they catered for vegetarians too.
+All of which seemed pleasant and excited to be there.
+We were provided us with a Thai meal which they catered for vegetarians too.

 The guide then informed us that we could be in for a surprise.
-He had said that due to the rainy season they have not been able to take the groups into Nam Tulu cave because the water level had been so high and it was dangerous.
+He had said that due to the rainy season they have not been able to take the groups into Nam Tulu cave.
+This was because the water level had been so high and it was dangerous.

-But luckily for us, the water was down and we could make the entire track through the cave.
+But luckily for us, the water was down and we could make the entire track through Nam Tulu cave.
 This was great to hear, Scott and I had never done any caving together so we were both excited for this.

 We needed sturdy shoes, a dry bag to keep our belongings safe, a headlamp and a swim suite underneath our clothes.
 We had organised the dry bag and borrowed some old walking shoes from the lovely chap at the Jungalows, so we were all set.

 If you do not have shoes or a dry bag you could rent them for 50 baht each at the bar on the floating resort.

 We got on the long boat and travelled through some mangroves to the trail entrance and then we all started off down the path.
 There were rivers to walk through and they were quite shallow; the deepest one came up just past our knees.